Last updated on June 21st, 2023 at 11:17 am

 While you may want to include as many items as you come up with, it may actually do your restaurant a disservice to include too many options.
 I know, right?
 Is there really such a thing as too many options?
 In the world of restaurant menus, there is.
 The more unique your menu options are, the easier it is for your guests to decide what they want.
-It can be overwhelming enough to choose where to eat, but trying to sift through several similar dish options just adds to that.
+A key aspect of how to make menus compelling is limiting the number of pages and items you offer.
+After all, it can be overwhelming enough to choose where to eat, but trying to sift through several similar dish options just adds to that.
 On top of that, having a long menu can actually hurt your sales.
 The longer it takes your customers to choose a dish and place their order, the slower the table turn time.
 This means you’ll be serving fewer guests.
 To increase efficiency and reduce the burden of choice for your customers, it is best to keep your restaurant menu on the shorter side.

 Avoid including dollar signs with prices

-Cornell conducted a study and found that restaurant goers that received a menu without dollar signs spent a significantly larger amount of money than those that received the menu with dollar signs.
+Cornell conducted a study and found that restaurant-goers who received a restaurant menu item list without dollar signs spent a significantly larger amount of money than those that received the menu with dollar signs.
 If you include a number next to your menu item, your guests will know that that indicates the price.
 Dollar signs tend to trigger negative feelings about spending money.
 If you can omit those signs, you can decrease those negative feelings.